jcksanderson/jcksanderson.github.io/content/productivity/index.md

 {{< /collapsible >}}

+{{< collapsible title="Grayscale Phone (June 2025)" >}}

+Right when school ended for the 2024-2025 academic year, I finally committed to grayscaling my phone.
+At first it definitely made using it more appealing, but I think the only reason I've kept it around is because now the full color mode has become straining to look at.
+(The purpose of doing this right as school ended was to promote a summer lock-in, and I think I mostly succeeded!)

+{{< /collapsible >}}

 {{< collapsible title="Mapping Ctrl + H/L to Mac Spaces Navigation (June 2025–July 2025))" >}}

 This was because I was sick of using the trackpad to move between spaces.
 It was still a bit too slow for me, which is why I've since switched to FlashSpace.

 {{< /collapsible >}}